bitwarden/help/_articles/organizations/getting-started-organizations.md

 This tutorial walks you through the setup for two basic accounts and sharing in an Organization.

+{% note %} The free two-user organization is only available in Bitwarden cloud. {% endnote %}

 ### What are organizations?
 A Bitwarden organization is an entity that relates users together that want to share items.
 An organization could be a family, team, company, or any other type of group that desires to share items in Bitwarden.